FollyEngine/1819/ArduinoESP32Installation.md

 # Arduino IDE setup
-## Board is
-BN: Unknown board
-VID: 1A86
-PID: 7523
-SN: Upload any sketch to obtain it

 ## IDE installation
 * Download arduino IDe from https://www.arduino.cc/en/Main/Donate (donate five dollars)
 * Install the ESP32 module from https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-mac-and-linux-instructions/
-* Add yourself to the dialout group `sudo usermod -a -G dialout $USER` (or just edit /etc/group) ..* try endless other things until you can select a port from the tools dropdown
+* Add yourself to the dialout group `sudo usermod -a -G dialout $USER` (or just edit /etc/group)
-* The boards we have use ESP32 Dev Module

 ## Compiling wemos_orb
 * copy mqtt and dependencies to wemos_orb folder